algoyounes/laravel-idempotency/README.md

 <a href="https://packagist.org/packages/algoyounes/idempotency"><img src="https://img.shields.io/packagist/l/algoyounes/idempotency" alt="License"></a>
 </p>

 Idempotency is a Laravel package that helps you make your requests idempotent.
-Idempotent requests are requests that can be safely retried without causing any side effects.
+Idempotent requests can be safely retried without causing any side effects.
 This is useful when you're dealing with unreliable networks or when you want to prevent duplicate requests from being processed.

 ## Installation

-You can install the package via composer :
+You can install the package via Composer:

 ```bash
 composer require algoyounes/idempotency
 ```

-You can publish the configuration file using the following command :
+You can publish the configuration file using the following command:

 ```bash
 php artisan vendor:publish --provider="AlgoYounes\Idempotency\Providers\IdempotencyServiceProvider" --tag="config"